Wyoming County: The History of the Underground Railroad

 If caught helping in any way, conductors were arrested, imprisoned and fined as much as one-thousand dollars for each instance or each fugitive.
 There were sizable bounties on the fugitives and their helpers.
 Pike native Calvin Fairbank had a successful career aiding escaped slaves though he was caught twice and served seventeen years in a Kentucky prison

 Born in Pike in 1816, Calvin Fairbank was a ministerial student at Oberlin College in Elmira when his father sent him down the Ohio River in charge of a lumber raft.
-Just below Wheeling, Fairbank helped his first Negro across the river and started him on the road to freedom.
+Just below Wheeling, Fairbank helped his first slave cross the river and started him on the road to freedom.
 Within days, while moored to the Kentucky shore of the Ohio, Fairbank aided the escape of an old slave woman and her seven children.
 Seven years later, after helping Louis Hayden and his family escape from Lexington, Kentucky to Ohio, Fairbank was arrested, pleaded guilty and jailed.

 Governor John J. Crittenden pardoned Fairbank in 1849.
 He resumed his conducting for two more years until he was again arrested in Indiana.
 He received a second term of 15 years in prison where he was whipped for "alleged breaches of discipline."
 President Lincoln got word to Richard T. Jacob on his first day in office as acting-Governor of Kentucky that Fairbank should be released and pardoned.
 The man from Pike knelt down and kissed the ground on his first day of freedom.
 In all, he guided 47 slaves to freedom.
 He preached in Washington, D.C. in the spring of 1865 where President Lincoln is said to have been among those listening to his sermon.